 FULLY ENGAGED CUSTOMERS

 A Gallup analysis found that only 29% of B2B customers are fully engaged — that is, emotionally and psychologically attached to the companies they do business with.
-That could be because only 13% of leaders recognize the critical relationship that exists between their brand and customers.
+That could be because only 13% of leaders recognize the critical relationship that exists between companies and customers.
 In other words, the door is wide open.

 EXPERIENCE IS AS IMPORTANT AS THE PRODUCT

 Research from Salesforce has found that 80% of customers feel the experiences provided by a company are as important to them as its products and services.
 The other 20% are probably price shoppers.
 Is that where you really want to compete?

 66% of customers expect businesses to understand their specific needs and demonstrate how their products/services address them.
 In other words, stop assuming customers will connect the dots themselves — they’re too busy for that.
 Instead, you should be prepared to personalize information, offers, and interactions at scale.